fbpx

 Next, you need to evaluate your website’s effectiveness for your marketing.
 Is your business growing because of it?
 Does it help generate leads?
 Do you have any lead magnets that entice users to enter an email address?
 You could have the most beautiful website in the world, but if it doesn’t help your business grow, it’s just collecting virtual internet dust.
 It should serve as an integral part of your marketing team.

-Free Website Evaluation Tool
+Free Website Health Checkup

 Many business owners take the fresh start of the new year to evaluate their goals and marketing strategy.
 You don’t want to leave your website out of the fun!
 So work on that website evaluation, and keep swimming along!